Providing Controller Content

 contentArray binding is bound to an NSArray or an object that implements the appropriate array indexed accessor methods.
 Similarly the

 contentSet binding is bound to an NSSet object or an object that implements the appropriate set indexed accessor methods.
-The indexed accessor patterns are described in Indexed Accessor Patterns for To-Many Properties in the Key-Value Coding Programming Guide.
+The indexed accessor patterns are described in Indexed Accessor Patterns for To-Many Properties in Key-Value Coding Programming Guide in the Key-Value Coding Programming Guide.

 contentArrayForMultipleSelection bindings is a special binding that is enabled only after establishing the

 contentSet binding.
 The